insertish/Portfolio/posts/website-design.md

 ---
 slug: website-design
+published: Thu, 23 Jan 2020 12:00:00 GMT
+description: This page is used to test design ideas.
 title: Website Design
-overline: This is an overline.
-published: 23nd January 2020
-hero-wide: /design-hero.jpg
+cover: /design-hero.jpg
 ---
 ## reference for website *design*